tonytvo/blog-generator/content/blog/ikigai-the-japanese-secret-to-a-long-and-happy-life/index.md

   - After the war was over, Viktor Frankl wrote a book called Man’s Search For Meaning to share the insights that he learned in the concentration camps.
 Frankl strongly believed mental health and happiness were the result not of becoming passive, but remaining active and contributing to others through family, profession, or community.
   - Frankl wrote, “What man actually needs is not a tensionless state but rather the striving and struggling for a worthwhile goal, a freely chosen task.”
 If we don’t find meaning, people resort to poor substitutes, like short-term pleasure and intoxication.

--**You can find ikigai or life purpose by asking: 1.
+- **You can find ikigai or life purpose by asking: 1.
 What do you love?
 2. What can you be great at? and 3.
-What will the world pay you for?
-The psychologist Viktor Frankl survived the WW2 Nazi concentration camps, where he learned the critical importance of finding life meaning.
+What will the world pay you for?**
+- **The psychologist Viktor Frankl survived the WW2 Nazi concentration camps, where he learned the critical importance of finding life meaning.
 Usually we feel connected to something bigger by serving other people through our relationships or professional calling.**

 # The 10 Rules of Ikigai